-For years hyper-prolific Mercy Choir mastermind Paul Belbusti has been releasing a steady stream of albums, EPs, and singles, quietly becoming the 21st century's Bob Pollard, both in output and killer melodic hooks.
-Recorded with an assemblage of live analog instrumentation and portable digital gizmos, these songs saw Belbusti embracing various styles, from anything-goes electro-acoustic noise experiments to bittersweet hushed folk ballads and traditional, sometimes blown-out, rock and roll.
-Rock typology aside, the intent and delivery has always been pure, with the resulting sonic landscape sounding like nothing other than Mercy Choir.
+For years hyper-prolific Mercy Choir mastermind Paul Belbusti has been releasing a steady stream of albums, EPs, and singles, quietly becoming New Haven’s Bob Pollard, both in output and killer melodic hooks.
+Recorded with an assemblage of live analog instrumentation and portable digital gizmos, Belbusti embraced various styles, from anything-goes electro-acoustic noise experiments to bittersweet hushed folk ballads and traditional, sometimes blown-out, rock and roll.
+Rock typology aside, the intent and delivery was always pure, with the resulting sonic landscape sounding like nothing other than Mercy Choir.

 Sings in the Traditional Rock and Roll Style reviewed in The Metal Dad (2015)